mdn/content/files/en-us/web/css/css_columns/spanning_columns/index.md

 ### Limitations of column-span

 In the current level 1 specification, there are only two allowable values for `column-span`.
-The value `none` is the initial value and means the item does not span, remaining within a column.
-The value `all` means the item spans all of the columns.
-You cannot cause an item to span two out of three columns for example.
+The value `none` is the initial value and means that the item does not span and remains within a column.
+The value `all` means that the item spans all of the columns.
+This means that, for example, you cannot cause an item to span two out of three columns.

 ### Things to watch out for